 1. Volunteer With Online Question Websites Sponsored by Legal Services

 In my case, I have been volunteering through Minnesota Legal Advice Online.
 This service is available to income-qualified individuals in Minnesota who need assistance in civil matters.
 The client is screened for eligibility and is then able to type in a question on the website.
 The question and the lawyer’s response are not made public, which is important.
-Public forums for lawyer questions and answers can expose the client’s information and creates a situation where the lawyer’s advice is more general than if they were writing privately to a client.
+Public forums for lawyer questions and answers can expose the client’s information and create a situation where the lawyer’s advice is more general than if they were writing privately to a client.

 In the program I work with, lawyers can look through the questions in the queue to see if there is one they feel qualified to handle.
 They research as needed and respond to the client in writing.
 Most often, the client is able to use the information without a follow-up, but they can post replies to the lawyer if they have questions.
 The American Bar Association operates a similar service in 41 states.
 If your state is not listed there, check with your local bar association.

-2. Draft Practice Materials and Online Self Help
+2. Draft Practice Materials and Online Self-Help

 Various bar associations and legal services groups generate self-help materials for robust websites to help the public navigate the law.
 Someone needs to create and edit that material; why not you?